surgems/ec-events/content/collections/family-rides/super-bob.md

         content:
           -
             type: text
-            text: 'Hold tight riders this is a fast one! taking you to the limit forwards and backwards!'
+            text: 'Hold tight riders this is a fast one!
+Take a spin on the Super Bob as you lose your senses, pushing you to the limit forwards and backwards!
+Go solo, or with the moral support of a partner in the carriages, you''ll need someone to hold on to, trust us! '
       -
         type: paragraph
       -